ROBLCX/xorg-xf86-video-sis/README.md

     Device          "Configured Video Device" EndSection
 ```
-5. If you have a chipset that supports 3D acceleration, add these lines to your X configuration file to enable the DRI driver (/etc/X11/xorg.conf):
+5. If you have a chipset that supports 3D acceleration, add these lines to your X configuration file (/etc/X11/xorg.conf) to enable the DRI driver:
 ```
 Section "DRI"
   Mode         0666